Defining functions

 The above code defines a function named greeting

 and contains three statements as part of the function.
 Unlike many other programming languages, whitespaces are significant in Python.
 Instead of a pair of curly braces, indentation is used to distinguish the body of the function and statements outside of that function.
-Typically, 4 spaces is used, as shown above.
+Typically, 4 space characters are used.
 The function call greeting()

 has the same indentation level as the function definition, so it is not part of the function.
-For readability, an empty line is used to separate the function definition and subsequent statements.
+For readability purposes, an empty line has been used to separate the function definition and the subsequent statements.

 -----------------------------